EEEManchester/taarn_meta/SOFTWARE_USER_MANUAL.md

 start_basestation
 ```

 3. In terminal 2, start QGround Control.
-QGround Control does not do much but needed to initialise pixhawk IMU.
+QGround Control does not do much but is needed to initialise pixhawk IMU.
 ```shell
 qgroundcontrol
 ```